nitlang/nitutorial/nitcc_2.md

 Let's focus on the Logolas format.

 There is an abstract cursor (atùin in Elfish) that start at (0,0) and that is oriented to the right (because elves like to be right).
+The x axis goes to the left and the y axis goes to the bottom.

 There is 3 basic types of commands: